Neto-A/SuperStore-Analysis/README.md

 # SuperStore-Analysis
-This repository contains the Excel spreadsheet used to analyze the classic SuperStore dataset
+This repository contains the analysis of the classic SuperStore dataset